The Bianca Cappello Apartment

 The mezzanine holds one queen-sized bed (or two single beds upon request), an old wooden desk, a big mirror and a lovely basic bathroom, all under a beautifully arched ceiling.
 Although many details have been lost over the years, the walls are still mostly decorated with authentic 14th century frescoes.
 You can recognize a lot of citrus trees, typical subject of the “secret gardens” much represented in that period and a dove, icon of peace and love.

 The ground floor offers a fully-equipped kitchen, a wooden table for dining, a laundry with pods, a comfortable and easy-to-use double sofa bed, a HD TV, and a second bathroom with shower, sink and small window in a typical Mediterranean mosaic floor and light blue walls.
 Large arched windows in the main room reach from the floor to the ceiling and allow abundant light in, making the apartment a wonderful and cozy place to call home.

-A red curtain with the repeated motifs of the “Giglio Fiorentino”cover the big windows to obscure the apartment during the night.
 This apartment is ideal for couples or two co-travelers, but also for families with two to three children.
 Bianca Capello is situated just few steps from the front door and very close to our basement, where all the guests have complete access to more services as the laundry and water machine.

 In Bianca Cappello you’ll find:

 A laundry bag

 Double sofa bed with bedding furniture in the closet

 Two bottles of water as part of our complimentary

 Who is Bianca Cappello?